Yandex Cloud

 yc managed-redis cluster update --help

-2. Provide the required setting value in the update cluster command:
+2. Specify proper values in the cluster update command:

 yc managed-redis cluster update <cluster_name_or_ID> \